billmcnamara/ArduinoR4_LEDMatrixGames/README.md

 ### Instructions

-While the LED matrix main menu displays P/S or FB in rotation. press the Joystick button to play the corresponding game.
+While the LED matrix main menu displays P/S or FB in rotation, press the Joystick button to play the corresponding game.

 ### Game instructions: